Orbital Tumors - Lymphangioma

 Hemangioma and venous lymphatic malformation are the two most common orbital vascular lesions seen in the pediatric patient.
-Orbital Lymphangioma are benign hamartomatous tumours and may possibly have an aggressive nature.
+Orbital Lymphangioma are benign hamartomatous tumours and could have an aggressive nature.
 Lymphangioma is rare, and constitutes less than 7% of orbital tumours.
 It usually presents with slow growth and a gradually progressive proptosis that is mild initially.
-The tumour is thought to be congenital, slow growing, and may possibly not become clinically apparent for months or even years.
-It occurs in children and teenagers, but most commonly in the initially decade of life.
+The tumour is thought to be congenital, slow growing, and could not become clinically apparent for months or even years.
+It occurs in children and teenagers, but most often in the initially decade of life.

 Symptoms of Orbital Lymphangioma

 Most orbital lymphangiomas are initially asymptomatic, and progress gradually, manifesting as proptosis, eye pain and disturbed vision.
 Other symptoms include blurry vision, double vision, red eye, bulging eye, droopy eyelid, glaucoma, and vision loss.
 More than 50% of lymphangiomas affect anterior structures such as conjunctiva and adnexa.
 Orbital lymphangiomas are differentiated from hemangiomas in that orbital lymphangiomas never regress, while hemangiomas do.
 Spontaneous bleeding occurs within the tumour in 55% of patients causing cysts of blood called ‘Chocolate Cysts’.
 If the cyst forms behind the eye ball it causes proptosis, compressive optic neuropathy and loss of vision.
 Vascular changes can occur in the conjunctiva manifesting as “lympangiectasias”.